 Extracorporeal shock wave lithotripsy (ESWL)

-Extracorporeal shock wave lithotripsy (ESWL) uses focused sound waves to break kidney / ureter stones into smaller pieces so that they can pass out more easily.
+Extracorporeal shock wave lithotripsy (ESWL) uses focused sound waves to break kidney or ureter stones into smaller pieces so that they can pass out more easily.
 It is suitable for stones < 2 cm in size.
 The success rate depends on the site of the stone and its hardness.
-The patient lies on a water-filled cushion and the stone is localized by means of X-ray or ultrasound.
-High-energy sound waves are generated by the machine to shatter
+The procedure is very safe and does not damage the kidney or surrounding organs.

 - bloody urine.
 This occurs for a few days only.

-- urinary tract infection.
+- urinary tract infection (UTI).
 This is due to release of bacteria within the stone.

 - kidney haematoma.
 This is usually small and resolve over a few weeks.
-Large haematomas cause persistent loin pain and fever and require antibiotics to prevent infection.
+Large haematomas can cause loin pain and fever and antibiotics are given to prevent infection of the blood clot.